Drive sales on autopilot with ecommerce-focused features

 Wrap-up: Reduce the impact of delayed text messages using Omnisend

-Delayed text messages are very real, and businesses sometimes struggle to manage the issue.
+Delayed text messages are very real, and businesses sometimes struggle to address them.
 It can result from faults on your side, the recipients’, or the network carriers’.

-The good news is that you can control and avoid delayed text messages by adopting the most effective strategies and precautionary measures.
+The good news is that you can control and prevent delayed text messages by adopting effective strategies and precautionary measures.

 You can resend the message and see if it resolves it.
 If it still fails, contact your SMS provider or carrier.
 They can investigate the problem and provide you with a solution.